 A perfect napping environment is key for catching Zs.
 Chose a dark and quiet room—if that’s hard to find midday, wear ear plugs and eye shades to simulate a silent sanctuary.

 Lie in a recumbent position, and allow yourself to unwind.
-Bender suggests breathing techniques such as the 4-7-8 (breathe in for 4 seconds, hold breath for 7, breathe out for 8) to facilitate relaxation.
-A progressive muscle relaxation technique can also be utilized, as can a meditation app—many have specific episodes dedicated to falling asleep.
+Bender suggested breathing techniques such as the 4-7-8 (breathe in for 4 seconds, hold breath for 7, breathe out for 8) to facilitate relaxation.
+A progressive muscle relaxation technique can also be utilized, as can a meditation app; many have specific episodes dedicated to falling asleep.

 Still can’t find your way to Dreamland?
 Don’t stress!
 You’re still gaining benefits from simply being still.
-“We always tell our athletes not to worry about not falling asleep occasionally, because there are benefits to lying there quietly and reducing stress and arousal from the day,” says Bender.
+“We always tell our athletes not to worry about not falling asleep occasionally, because there are benefits to lying there quietly and reducing stress and arousal from the day,” Bender said.